uswds/uswds-proposals/web-components/_template.md

 ### Critical content

 _In a table, list the component content that is critical for user understanding.
-These elements should always be painted on the page, even when JavaScript is unavailable or slow._
+These elements should always be on the page, even when JavaScript is unavailable or slow._

 <!--
 | Element | Required attributes | Content |